himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 [Openshift](https://www.openshift.com), and uses containers for the job nodes.
 The pipeline uses several containers across the different stages, which means that the local filesystem does not persist throughout the entire pipeline.
-This was a problem, because we wanted to maintain the metadata files from each of the provisioning stages, to use during the dynamic tests, as well as during each tear down stage.
+This was a problem, because we wanted to maintain metadata files from each of the provisioning stages, to use in dynamic tests, as well as during each tear down stage.

 The issue is further complicated by the parallel provisioning stages.
 Each